caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 ### Lambdas and delegates

-In other languages, you may have come across concepts such as function pointers, function references or and method references.
+In other languages, you may have come across concepts such as function pointers, function references, anonymous functions or method references.
 The equivalents in .NET are delegate types and lambda expressions.
 The functionality of this area of the language is one which has changed significantly since C# 1.0, so in this area more than most there are a number of ways to do the same task; however, in general, the language has moved over time from relatively static and inflexible constructs to more flexible ones.

 Since its introduction, the language has included the concept of *delegate types*.
 A delegate defines a type which represents a reference to a method with a particular signature.
 For instance, a delegate type to represent methods which carry out integer arithmetic operations might be declared as follows: